 Is your Nintendo Switch character moving on its own?
 Joy-Con drift is the most common Switch problem, affecting millions of gamers worldwide.
-Your controller registers movement even when you’re not touching the analog stick—ruining gameplay and competitive matches.
+Your Joy-Con controller registers movement even when you’re not touching the analog stick—ruining gameplay and competitive matches.
 Here’s everything you need to know about Nintendo Switch Joy-Con drift repair in Singapore.

 What is Joy-Con Drift?